-Scandal hit in November 2018 when Michael made headlines for being photographed hanging out on a $16 million superyacht with a bikini-clad blonde, his former personal assistant Sasha Armstrong, while Kyly was notably absent.
+Scandal hit in November 2018 when Michael made headlines for being photographed hanging out on a $16 million superyacht with, his former personal assistant Sasha Armstrong.

-While there's no suggestion that anything untoward happened between the pair, it was rumoured that Kyly hit the roof after the photos emerged.
+While there's no suggestion that anything untoward happened between the pair, it was rumoured that Kyly wasn't impressed.

 "Of course she's annoyed by the images.
 What woman wouldn't be?" one cricket insider told Woman's Day at the time.

-Michael and Sasha have worked together for almost five years, with Sasha starting out as Michael's assistant in 2014 and later becoming the executive director of his cricket academy.
+Michael and Sasha had worked together for almost five years, with Sasha starting out as Michael's assistant in 2014 and later becoming the executive director of his cricket academy.

 By the end of 2019, rumours of behind-the-scenes tensions in the marriage were rife.

-An insider told Woman's Day in December that Kyly's demanding new gig as a House Rules judge wasn't helping matters – especially since Michael now longer holds his high-profile and high-paying gig after retiring as captain of the Australian cricket team
+An insider told Woman's Day in December that Kyly's demanding new gig as a House Rules judge wasn't helping – especially since Michael retired as captain of the Australian cricket team.

 "Kyly is feeling the pressure financially because she has had to step up and contribute to the family budget, while Michael tries to secure a regular media job or even a coaching role," the source said.